jamesl88/food_finder/README.md

 * Class methods

-The `resturants.txt` file is just the file which contains the records needed to display a list If this file does not exist then the file will be created when adding a new restaurant.
+The `resturants.txt` file is just the file which contains the records needed to display a list If this file doesn't exist then a new file will be created when adding a new restaurant.

 ***